 Minnesota Relay is administered by the Telecommunications Access Minnesota (TAM) program within the Minnesota Department of Commerce, and is funded by a monthly surcharge on each wired and wireless telephone access line, and a fee on each pre-paid wireless retail transaction, in the state.

-The state contracts with Sprint Communications Company, LP to provide Minnesota Relay services.
-The Minnesota Relay call center is located in Moorhead, MN.
+The state contracts with T-Mobile (formerly Sprint) to provide Minnesota Relay services.

 For more information regarding relay services visit Telecommunications Relay Service (TRS) at the Federal Communications Communication, or download the Minnesota Relay brochure (.pdf).